 WHAT IS A JPG FILE?

-The JPG file format was developed to provide small, easily transferrable image files.
-To achieve these goals, the file records only a limited range of data.
+JPG file format was developed to provide small, easily transferrable image files.
+The file records only a limited range of data.
 In doing so, it must compromise on image quality.

 JPG uses lossy compression, meaning that image data is lost when the image is saved.
 Each time the image is modified and updated, further data is lost.
 JPGs are an 8-bit image format, meaning the colour and tonal detail which can be recorded is limited.

-So while the upside of JPG files is that we have a format which is easily shared via email, web browsers and apps, there is a quality trade off if you choose to capture in this format.
+So while the upside of JPG files is that we have a format which is easily shared via email, web browsers and apps, there is a quality trade off if you choose to capture (and save) in this format.
+And don’t forget, when it comes to printing, the bigger you enlarge an image, the more any flaws are exposed.

 You can read more about Image File Formats here: What you need to know about Image File Formats – Newborn Posing